 These are the responsible ways to strengthen and protect both Social Security and Medicare, keep them sustainable for future generations, and prevent cutting benefits for people who have earned them and are counting on them.

 And we’ve seen the alternatives.
-Without a good-faith process, we risk ending up with deeply flawed programs and years or litigation to solve problems that could have been solved the right way the first time by setting aside our ideological blinders and having honest, straightforward dialogue.
+Without a good-faith process, we risk ending up with deeply flawed programs or litigation to solve problems that could have been solved the right way the first time by setting aside our ideological blinders and having honest, straightforward dialogue.